c9obvi/preheat/README.md

 Built With

-Node.js - The JavaScript runtime
+- Node.js - The JavaScript runtime
-Flask - The web framework used
+- Flask - The web framework used
-BeautifulSoup - Library for parsing HTML and XML documents Selenium - Tool for automated web testing
+- BeautifulSoup - Library for parsing HTML and XML documents
+- Selenium - Tool for automated web testing
+---
 Authors
+---
 0xBerto - Initial work - @c9obvi on Github
 License:

 This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
+---

 Hat tip to anyone whose code was used

-Inspiration
-etc
+thank you